Roadmap

 Phase-Shift Velocity is treated as a heuristic research artifact, not a calibrated production safety control.

-Experimental signals are intentionally separated from the platform's canonical trust-kernel decision path.
+Experimental signals are intentionally separated from the platform's canonical deterministic policy path.

 About This Roadmap